ts-pro/unique-random-number/README.md

 console.log(unique.get()); // Will print undefined which means that we have riched the end
 ```

-We can work with iterators ( this loop will end when it riches last number, you don't have to write any conditions ):
+You can work with iterators ( this loop will end when it riches last number, you don't have to write any conditions ):
 ```js
 import { UniqueRandomNumber } from 'unique-random-number';
 const unique = new UniqueRandomNumber(0, 100);